 Let’s take a look at the state of mobile security.
 In a 2015 study, the Ponemon Institute reported:

 – Nearly 40 percent of large companies, including many in the Fortune 500, aren’t taking the right precautions to secure the mobile apps they build for customers

 – Only 5.5 percent of the mobile app budget is currently being allocated to ensuring that mobile apps are secure against cyber-attacks before they are made available to users

-- 50 percent of these organizations were found to devote zero budget whatsoever towards mobile app security
+– 50 percent of these organisations were found to devote zero budget whatsoever towards mobile app security

-- 55 percent state their organization does not have a policy which defines the acceptable use of mobile apps in the workplace
+– 55 percent state their organisation does not have a policy which defines the acceptable use of mobile apps in the workplace

 – 67 percent of companies allow employees to download non-vetted apps to their work devices